Computer cooling: Airflow

-Fewer fans but strategically placed will improve the airflow internally within the PC and thus lower the overall internal case temperature in relation to ambient conditions.
+Fewer fans strategically placed will improve the airflow internally within the PC and thus lower the overall internal case temperature in relation to ambient conditions.
 The use of larger fans also improves efficiency and lowers the amount of waste heat along with the amount of noise generated by the fans while in operation.

 There is little agreement on the effectiveness of different fan placement configurations, and little in the way of systematic testing has been done.
 For a rectangular PC (ATX) case, a fan in the front with a fan in the rear and one in the top has been found to be a suitable configuration.
 However, AMD's (somewhat outdated) system cooling guidelines notes that "A front cooling fan does not seem to be essential.
 In fact, in some extreme situations, testing showed these fans to be recirculating hot air rather than introducing cool air."
-It may be that fans in the side panels could have a similar detrimental effect—possibly through disrupting the normal air flow through the case.
+It may be that fans in the side panels could have a similar detrimental effect – possibly through disrupting the normal air flow through the case.
 However, this is unconfirmed and probably varies with the configuration.